 How many steps are you willing to take back in history to explore the culture and beauty of a country and actually add it to your bucket list?
-Well, we can help you narrow down your choices by giving you some insight into Uzbekistan.
-Yup, you probably would have never thought about this country as a possible travel destination, let alone board a flight to this place in Central Asia.
+We can help you narrow down your choices by providing some insight into Uzbekistan.
+You probably would have never thought about this country as a possible travel destination, let alone board a flight to this place in Central Asia.

-A trip to Uzbekistan in the heart of Central Asia is guaranteed to strike you by surprise at how rich its heritage is.
+A trip to Uzbekistan, in the heart of Central Asia, is guaranteed to surprise you with its rich heritage.
 It will affectionately touch you with the warm hospitality of its people.
 Here is all you need to know before you go!

 Mehtar-at, ichitar-at!
 This is a fundamental aspect of their culture —”Come as a guest, leave as a friend”.
 When you visit Uzbekistan, you will know that its true beauty lies in the open hearts of its people.
 What is better than a welcoming populace that adds joy to your journey in a foreign country?